dp3ll1n/SLCDP/README.md

 # Stochastic logistic cell differentiation process - SLCDP

-This repository accompanies the manuscript by Pellin et a. __"Tracking hematopoietic stem cell evolution in a Wiskott-Aldrich clinical trial"__
+This repository accompanies the manuscript by Pellin et a. __"Tracking hematopoietic stem cell evolution in a Wiskott-Aldrich clinical trial"__.

 The abstract of the paper read as follow: